rdoe_persona_userprofile

 A: Yes, the Harmony prenatal test has the option to evaluate fetal sex and sex chromosome aneuploidy (monosomy X, XXX, XXY, XYY and XXYY).
 It can also screen for 22q11.2 microdeletion.

 A: Yes.
-Professional society guidelines support the offering of non-invasive prenatal testing to the general population.1,2,3 The Harmony prenatal test has been extensively validated in women both over and under 35.4 Most babies with Down syndrome are born to women who are less than 35 years old, even though the chance for Down syndrome in a pregnancy increases with a woman’s age.5
+Professional society guidelines support the offering of non-invasive prenatal testing to the general population.1,2,3 The Harmony prenatal test has been extensively validated in women both over and under 35.4 Most babies with Down syndrome are born to women who are less than 35 years old, even though the chance for Down syndrome in a pregnancy increases with a woman’s age.3

 References

-2. Gregg et al. Genet Med.
-2016 Oct;18(10):1056-65.
+2. Dungan et al. Genet Med.
+2023 Feb;25(2):100336.

 3. ACOG 226.
 Obstet Gynecol.
 2020 Oct;136(4):859-867.